itzikBraun/TutorialView/README.md

 ```

 ####Important!
-You should override the activity pending transition aniamtion like this, If you wont override it the TutorialActivity would animate itself in and will ruin the view animation.
-(Call it after you call startActivity(Intent) ).
+You should override the `Activity` pending transition animation like this, If you wont override it the `TutorialActivity` would animate itself in and will ruin the view animation.
+(Call it after you call `startActivity(Intent)` ).

 ``` java